 - Hardship issues affecting the ability to pay

 If you are the recipient parent, we can investigate to make sure the other party is accurately reporting income so that you are not shortchanged in providing for your child’s basic needs.
 If you are the paying parent, we can challenge attempts to make you pay more than your fair share.

-In shared custody, the parent with the higher income is considered the noncustodial (paying) parent.
-However, support is calculated at a lower rate based on a percentage of the difference in your incomes.
+In shared custody, the parent with the higher income is considered the non-custodial (paying) parent.
+However, support is calculated at a lower rate based on a percentage of the difference in your income.